 - difficulty writing or drawing

 Parkinson’s disease is a diverse disorder that each person experiences differently.
 The disease affects about 1 million people in the United States, and 10 million globally.
-Causes of Parkinson’s disease are generally unknown, although research suggests that genetics and environmental factors likely play a role.
+Causes of Parkinson’s disease are generally unknown, although

 For example, evidence notes that genetic mutations, such as in the alpha-synuclein gene, may relate to the condition.
 Additionally, exposure to certain toxins, such as MPTP or manganese, may result in Parkinsonian symptoms in genetically susceptible individuals.

 - Neurological and physical function.

 - DaTscan: Doctors use a phenyltropane injection and a gamma camera to detect and assess dopamine transporter function.